brandur/redis-cell/README.md

 implementation that's more likely to be devoid of the bugs and memory pitfalls commonly found in many C programs.

+## License

+This is free software under the terms of MIT the license (see the file `LICENSE` for details).

 [gcra]: https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm
 [redis-modules]: https://github.com/antirez/redis/blob/unstable/src/modules/INTRO.md
 [rust-downloads]: https://www.rust-lang.org/en-US/downloads.html